Daram, Samar

-Daram, officially the Municipality of Daram (Bungto han Daram; Bayan ng Daram), is a 3rd class municipality in the province of Samar, Philippines.
+Daram, officially the Municipality of Daram (Bungto han Daram; Bayan ng Daram), is a municipality in the province of Samar, Philippines.
 According to the 2020 census, it has a population of 41,608 people.

 Etymology

 The origin of the name Daram is from a type of bird, called Darangsiyao, that guided the initial settlers to the island.
 Some time later, a Spaniard inquiring about the name of the island, mistook the name for "Daramsiyao".
 This was further shortened to the current name of Daram.
 The original name of Daramsiyao is still in use as the name of the annual festival held in Poblacion 1 on January 15.

 History

 The Island was originally part of the municipality of Zumarraga, Samar, and mostly inhabited by a few fisher-folk and travelers from other places whose primary source of income was fishing and farming.

 As the years passed Daram began to grow in population and economic activities through settlers and travelers who constructed dwelling units sporadically along the coastlines of the islands.